unkn0wn-root/kioshun/README.md

 if err := node.Start(); err != nil { panic(err) }
 dc := cluster.NewDistributedCache[string, []byte](node)
 ```

+Only a subset of nodes need to appear in `CACHE_SEEDS`.
+The list is purely for bootstrap - include a few stable peers so new processes can reach at least one live seed, then gossip distributes the rest of the membership automatically, whether you run three caches or twenty.

 > See **CLUSTER.md** for more details.